jean-pierreBoth/multistochgrad/README.md

 * The SVRG algorithm described in the paper by R. Johnson and T. Zhang "Accelerating Stochastic Gradient Descent using Predictive Variance Reduction" (2019).
 [Advances in Neural Information Processing Systems, pages 315–323, 2013](https://papers.nips.cc/paper/4937-accelerating-stochastic-gradient-descent-using-predictive-variance-reduction.pdf)

+## Acknowledgement

+This crate is indebted to the crate optimisation from which I kept the traits defining the user interface after various modifications which are detailed in the file ``types.rs``

 ## License